timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 To end, I hope we keep in mind that this introspection graph is not 'complete.'
 Some immediately missing elements are nodes to represent our society & culture.
 [Socialization](https://en.wikipedia.org/wiki/Socialization)
-is literally the internalizing of society's behavioral norms (i.e. decision-making patterns) and ideologies (i.e. beliefs).
+is the internalizing of society's behavioral norms (i.e. decision-making patterns) and ideologies (i.e. beliefs).
-If we remain ignorant as to how we are affected by society and our culture, then we remain handicapped in trying to change our resulting decisions and beliefs.
+If we remain ignorant about how we are affected by society and our culture, then we remain handicapped in trying to change our resulting decisions and beliefs.